 Jordan Shapiro, PhD is a globally celebrated American thought leader.
 He's senior fellow for the Joan Ganz Cooney Center at Sesame Workshop, and Nonresident Fellow in the Center for Universal Education at the Brookings Institution.
 His Forbes' column (2012-17) on global education, learning through digital play, kids and culture was read by over 5 million people around the world.
 He is an international speaker and consultant whose fresh perspective combines psychology, philosophy, and economics in unexpected ways.
 His book, The New Childhood: Raising Kids To Thrive in a Connected World (Little, Brown Spark 2018) changed the cultural conversation about parenting and screen time.

-In his upcoming book, Father Figure: How to be a Feminist Dad (Little, Brown Spark 2021), Shapiro offers a norm-shattering perspective on fatherhood, family, and gender essentialism.
+In Father Figure: How to be a Feminist Dad (Little, Brown Spark 2021), Shapiro offers a norm-shattering perspective on fatherhood, family, and gender essentialism.
 This thoughtful exploration of dad-psychology—presented from an archetypal perspective—challenges our familiar assumptions about the origins of so-called traditional parenting roles.
 There are hundreds of books on parenting, but when it comes to books about parenting identity, rather than the nuts and bolts of raising children, nearly all are about what it's like to be a mother.
 Father Figure fills that gap.
 It teaches dads how to embrace the joys of fathering while guiding toward an image of manliness for the modern world.